We all have doubts and make mistakes. It's what we do with them that counts.

-As much as I write about things like serenity, patience and this week, kindness, I struggle.
+As much as I write about things like serenity, patience and kindness, I struggle.

 I’m not always the most calm and focused.
 I lose my patience (especially with my kids).
 I can say cutting or hurtful things that I later regret.

 And I suppose that’s something we all struggle with.
 It’s what we're all working towards.